E komo mai

 Opening Hours

 Monday through Friday from 11 am to 3 pm.
-Closed on these holidays: New Year’s Eve, New Year’s Day, Presidents’ Day (February 17), King Kamehameha Day (June 11), Fourth of July, Labor Day (September 1), Thanksgiving (November 27), Black Friday (November 28), Christmas Eve and Christmas Day.
+Closed on these holidays: Labor Day (September 7), Thanksgiving (November 26), Black Friday (November 27), Christmas Day and New Year’s Day.

 Lāna‘i is a land feared by gods and was once a refuge to Hawaii’s kings.
 It’s rich, red earth once produced 70 percent of the world’s pineapples.